Category:

 Rivalries

-As a show stopper everywhere he went, Rocca was in high demand from promoters and fans and other wrestlers.
+As a show stopper everywhere he went, Rocca was in high demand from promoters, fans, and other wrestlers.
 From his earliest days, where he worked in main events with Lou Thesz and Verne Gagne, he would match up against the biggest names in the sport over the years, including Johnny Valentin, “Classy” Freddie Blassie, Jerry Graham, Dick the Bruiser, Buddy Rogers, Karl Gotch, Gorilla Monsoon and Killer Kowalski.

 Retirement